chinamike65/hugo-tuolesi/content/book3/book3en.md

 If we are in danger and ask for help from ordinary gods in the world, even if he knows, he may not be able to save us.

-Even if they have power, we may not be able to save us.
+Even if they have power, they may not be able to save us.

 Because ordinary gods do not have great compassion and compassion, only the Buddha who has great compassion, has the ability, and will definitely save us!
 It is because the Buddha has the most perfect and supreme mind and merit.

 275

 The Dharma's merits and virtues are the magic weapon that guides us out of the sea of ​​samsara.
-It includes the truth of extinction, the five paths and ten places, etc., of seeing the way, the way of cultivation, and so on.
+It includes the truth of extinction, the five paths and ten bhumis, etc., of seeing the way, the way of meditation, and so on.

 If we think about where the inconceivable merits of Buddhas come from, we can understand that the Dharma has the merits of producing inconceivable merits like Buddhas.

 Just as it is said in the "Zhengshe Dharma Sutra":

+---

 "All Buddhas, World-honored Ones,